Part boat, part sportscar, part low flyer, the Slovenian-built Quadrofoil is the electric jetski of the future...

 Driven by a 3.7kW electric motor powered by a pair of 5.2kWh lithium-ion batteries, it will reach speeds of more than 20 knots, but intriguingly, will lift up onto the foils and ‘fly’ above the surface at about 6 knots, meaning that you could fly in speed-restricted areas like the River Dart, for example.

 It’s also exceptionally quiet, just 32dbh according to the manufacturer.
 Another unusual facet is that it uses the foils to steer, both front and back foils pivot, giving a remarkable 7m turning circle.

 Run time is up to about 2 hours, giving a theoretical range of 50nm, and it can charge from flat in 4 hours at a cost of less than €4.

-The Quadrofoil is built in the Solvenian town of Slovenska Bistrica by Austrian firm Alumero Group.
+The Quadrofoil range has built in the Solvenian town of Slovenska Bistrica by Austrian solar panel manufacturer Alumero Group since 2015.

 Prices for the Quadrofoil Q2S start at €26,000.
 An entry-level single-battery version called the Quadrofoil Q2A is under development as well.

 Beam: 2.59m (inc foils)

 Displacement: 335 kg

 Range: 50nm @ 20 knots